Christopher North (Ambrosia): Career

+Ambrosia

 In 1970 he formed the progressive rock band Ambrosia with David Pack, Joe Puerta and Burleigh Drummond.
+North was hired by Puerta after seeing him perform in a "dimly lit room" one night: "There was a coffin with speakers in it.
+And at the end of the room, Chris was there, playing the organ with a bottle of wine on the top, smoking a cigarette, and there was a girl massaging his shoulders as he played, so I go, 'We gotta get this guy in the band'".

 He is known for his very intense live performances.
 North and the other members of Ambrosia contributed to the album Tales of Mystery and Imagination by The Alan Parsons Project.

+In 1977, while the band was recoring their Life Beyond L.A. album, North suffered a breakdown and left the band, only appearing on two tracks on the album.
+While he was out of the band, they recorded their biggest hit "How Much I Feel".
+He returned a year later in late 1978 for a tour.

+Ambrosia reformed after a few years off in 1989, and North still tours today with Puerta and Drummond, averaging around 60 dates a year.
+North took some time off from touring in 2024/2025 while he was getting treated for cancer.

+Other work

 He played organ and piano on the hit songs "Galilee" and "Rock 'N' Roll Preacher" from the debut album by Chuck Girard and also on Girard's 1980 album The Stand.
 North played organ on the John Lennon tribute single "Johnny's Gone Away" written and produced by Tom Trefethen with Alan Parsons as executive producer.

-In 2014 North played on the song "The Soft Parade" from Light My Fire: A Classic Rock Salute to The Doors.
+In 2014 North played organ on the song "The Soft Parade" from Light My Fire: A Classic Rock Salute to The Doors, a tribute album to The Doors, with Graham Bonnet on vocals and Steve Hillage on guitar.

+Personal life

+North was diagnosed with throat cancer in 2024.
+The band announced on their Facebook in October 2025 that his fight with cancer was successful, but was back in hospital after an accident that led to him contracting Pneumonia, which has weakened his health.
+According to a Facebook post by David Pack, the accident involved North being hit by an "out of control speeding car" while walking to a restaurant.

+Reception

 North is listed on the All Time Hammond Pops list three times for his solos on Ambrosia hits “Holdin' on to Yesterday”, “Biggest Part of Me” and “You're the Only Woman (You & I)”.
 He was also listed from 1976-1981 as one of the top multi-keyboardists by Keyboard Magazine at which time they discontinued the list.